LeDorean/album_score_prediction/README.md

 The process used is the standard CRISP-DM process.

 1) Business understanding

 As previously mentioned, this study is aimed at helping musicians better their chances of success with a novel method of music analysis.
 Whereas traditional music analysis and criticism takes place in abstract concept such as music theory and topics of discussions, this approach takes a more pragmatic stance on the matter using a more measured set of values.

 2) Data understanding and preparation

 The data comes in two sets: the Spotify audio features embedded in the platform and the album reviews from Pitchfork.
 Due to a disproportion between the sets of multiple songs per album, I decided to approach the problem by creating two sets of audio features per album: a set with the mean of the values for every song in an album and a set with the max value of a song for an album, and test to see which value yield the best results.

 3) Modeling

 The models used are regression models that will give in result a score that tells the influence of the selected features on the target variable.
 For this study, I decided to use a regular linear regression model to see if there's a general influence from the features selected and a Ridge regression to minimise the influence of features closer to zero.

 4) Evaluation and Deployment

-The models performed in similar fashion: they both showed that the max values were providing little to no influence in predicting the score of an album, but an optimised version of Ridge showed a slight advantage on regular linear regression, so I decided to proceed testing with that model.
+The models performed in similar fashion: they both showed that the max values were providing little to no influence in predicting the score of an album.
+Testing on max values stopped and the focus shifted on mean values only.
+An optimised version of Ridge showed a slight advantage on regular linear regression, so I decided to proceed testing with that model.

 ## Conclusions and future improvements